 Flexible models to fit your needs!

-Simply put, the metaverse is a network of 3D virtual worlds that create immersive virtual experiences, with a focus on social connection via virtual and augmented reality tech.
+Simply put, the metaverse is a growing network of 3D virtual worlds that create immersive virtual experiences, with a focus on social connection via virtual and augmented reality tech.
 The nascent but quickly developing sector’s global market value is expected to reach $716.5 billion by 2027.

 While the positions and the compensation vary greatly there is high demand for professionals with specific experience developing metaverse products or knowledge of the programming languages it is built with.